 Storage and bandwidth are so cheap these days that there is no excuse for data loss.?And backup is easier than ever.

 The easiest solution is to use one of the many public cloud services.
 However, this does not work for everyone.
-Many organizations just are not comfortable storing their data on someone else's equipment located who knows where.
-Plus the services involve a recurring monthly cost.
+Many organizations just are not comfortable with storing their data on someone else's equipment, located who knows where paying a monthly or yearly fee. ?

-Fortunately, the same factors which are making the public clouds cheap - plummeting costs for storage and bandwidth - mean you can build your own cloud storage and back up to it.
+Fortunately, the same factors making the public clouds cheap - plummeting costs for storage and bandwidth - mean you can build your private cloud storage and back up to it.
 The storage will have redundancy to protect against hardware errors.
-You can put this server in some other location, because the only thing better than backup is off-site backup.
-Software does the rest.
-You pay for it once and it's yours.
+You can put this server in another location because the only thing better than backup is off-site backup.
+The software does the rest.
+You pay for it once, and it's yours.